AmeliaBoli/EncourageMe/README.md

 ## Attributions

-Colors and fonts were selected with the help of @MatthewF.
+Icon, colors and fonts were created and selected with the help of @MatthewF.

 ## Copyright